Missing Energy plus Jet in the SMEFT: Constraining New Physics

 \subsection{Results for SMEFT operators}

 In Table \ref{tab:fcnc_bounds} we give the bounds on the effective coefficients and projections for the high-luminosity upgrade for the FCNC semileptonic four-fermion, gluonic dipole, EW dipole operators and $Z$-penguin operators.
 As the parton luminosities are the largest for $uc$, followed by $ds$, $db$ and $sb$, see Fig.~\ref{fig:PLFs}, the bounds are strongest for $uc$, followed by $ds$, $db$ and $sb$.
+Note, intrinisic charm PDFs would mildly increase $uc$ cross sections, and therefore the corresponding limits in Table \ref{tab:fcnc_bounds} would strengthen by about 5 \%.
 Limits can be translated into a NP scale $\Lambda_{NP}$ that can be probed, shown in Fig.~\ref{fig:scales} with the highest reach necessarily in $uc$-transitions.
 Bounds on gluonic dipole operators are the strongest, $ \SI{11.4}{\TeV}$, followed by the EW dipole operators $ \SI{5.6}{\TeV}$, the four-fermion operators $ \SI{3.6}{\TeV}$, and the $Z$-penguin operators $ \SI{1.6}{\TeV}$, consistent with the shapes and enhancements discussed in Sec.~\ref{sec:shapes}.
+In particular, the $Z$-penguins are not energy-enhanced.
+The limits from LEP on these operators are therefore about an order of magnitude stronger \cite{Efrati:2015eaa,Bellafronte:2023amz} than the ones obtained in our analysis.

 In Table \ref{tab:dipole_bounds} we present limits on flavor conserving dipole operators.
 Note, their interference with the SM is chirality suppressed, i.e., involves a fermion mass, which we safely neglect.